stwe/DatatablesBundle/README.markdown

 This Bundle integrates the jQuery DataTables plugin into your Symfony2 application.
 Compatible with Doctrine ORM.

-The SgDatatablesBundle using the DataTables 1.9 server-side processing parameters.
+The SgDatatablesBundle 0.4.2 using the DataTables 1.9 server-side processing parameters.
 It works with the new DataTables 1.10.

+The next version 0.5 will no longer support DataTables 1.9.

 ## Documentation